madiele/vod2pod-rss/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/4585690/236680399-36e2fc82-17fc-4b30-b914-686abbff191f.png)

-wait for the post script to end and your good to go
+wait for the post script to end and your good to go (be sure to close and reopen the terminal or most commands will fail)

 ### local development setup
 #### Requirements